AkilTDixon/RegEx-To-NFA/README.md

 '(' and ')' - Brackets interact with the previous special characters by specifying that everything within the brackets is either closed under star, or is marked as a branch for an OR

+State 0 is always the Initial State

+A green state indicates a Final State

 https://github.com/user-attachments/assets/5bfe2ad3-c09f-48ea-ab2a-3b6ed5e05edd